Tom5521/STBackup/README.md

 2. `include-folders`: This parameter adds folders to be included in the backup.
 3. `exclude-folders`: This parameter adds folders to exclude in the backup (you are free to use it if it takes me too long to update SillyTavern)
 4. `local-rclone`: Is used to determine whether to use a local rclone binary or the one that comes installed with the system, its possible values are yes and no.
+5. `log-level`: Determines the log level to be printed in app.log, there are 3 levels, minimum, medium and high which are 0,1,2 respectively.

 ### Log